 If your toddler’s day nap is too long or too late in the day, your child might not be ready for bed until late at night.

-Some toddlers like to wake with the birds at 5.30 am or 6 am.
-Unfortunately, there isn’t much you can do about it.
-Putting your toddler to bed later at night in the hope of later starts in the morning doesn’t tend to work.
-Your toddler might still wake up early then be grouchy from too little sleep.
+Some toddlers like to wake at 5.30 am or 6 am.
+There isn’t much you can do about this.
+Putting your toddler to bed later at night in the hope of later waking in the morning doesn’t tend to work.
+Your toddler might still wake up early then be grumpy from too little sleep.

 If you live with an early riser, you might want to move your bedtime forward too.